BHONetwork/bho.js/apps/docs/docs/swap-sdk/reference/glossary.md

 ### Mid price (mid rate) {#mid-price}

 Mid price is the rate between reserves of assets in the liquidity pool.
 Specifically, it is calculated by `midPrice = reserveB/reserveA or midPrice = reserveA/reserveB`.
 Mid price does not reflects the market price for a trade.
 However, it is used as a rate for users to provide liquidity to the pool.
 We refer to the mid price when the transaction is executed on the blockchain as **executed mid price** to distinguish with the mid price calculated by clients, i.e, mid price displayed in the UI,...

+### Liquidity provider token (LP-Token)

+Liquidity providers are users providing liquidity to liquidity pool.
+LP-Token is a PSP22 token minted to user based on how much user supply to the pool.
+Each pool will have their own LP-Token.
+Think of LP-Token as pool shares proving how much user has contributed into the pool and later can be burnt by users to withdraw corresponding amount of assets.
+LP-Token holders also benefits from the swap fee of a trade, which is `0.25%` in BHO Swap.